nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 The tidyverse is extensively described in the [R for Data Science (2e)](https://r4ds.hadley.nz) book^[I'm a fan, if you haven't noticed] as recommended in [Learn the tidyverse](https://www.tidyverse.org/learn/) and individual packages are summarized in some [Posit cheatsheets](https://posit.co/resources/cheatsheets/).

 # Coding style

 Okay, we nearly made it to our project.
-Only took us 5+ introductory chapters.
-Only this one more.
+One last chapter.
 I promise.

-First of all, I am sorry that I will use the word 'I' in this chapter.
-I do not like that.
-However, I believe it is important to understand where certain ideas or nuances come from.
-Especially if different approaches lead to the same result and especially at the early stages of learning something like programming.

 One decision which you may have already guessed, is that I am a follower of the tidyverse and try to use it instead of the base R solutions wherever possible.^[base R refers to the functions which are available to you in R without installing any additional package.
 And little surprisingly, it is a package as well.
 You could check it's functions by writing `base::`and pressing Tab. _I just found all the basic mathematical operators by doing this and scrolling up.
 I'm learning so much by doing this!_] Still, it is not almighty and sometimes you will need other solutions.
 For example dividing two data frames through each other would require the tidyverse functions `pivot_longer`, `inner_join`, `mutate` and `pivot_wider`.
 The elegant base R solution is having the data as matrices and simply using the mathematical operator `/`.